Neon17/Wispr/README.md

 - **Path:** `/fetchAllUnknownUsers`
 - **Method:** `GET`
-- **Purpose:** To get all new users whom logged in user hasn't joined chat or formed group with
+- **Purpose:** To get all users whom logged in user hasn't joined and started chat with

 ---